SarahMarieDev/python-projects/pong-game/README.md

 I then created the bounce() method so that the ball would bounce off the top or bottom of the screen.
 I had some challenges with that described below.

+### 08-09-2023:
+Today I finished the pong game.
+I wrote the code to detect a collision with either of the paddles, detect when the paddle misses and keep the score.

+I didn’t really experience too many challenges today.
+The only thing I couldn’t figure out was to keep my ball moving by 1px only and still increase the speed with every turn.
+So I ended up modifying it back the original way at 10px and using the time.sleep() method.

+I created the game over sequence to be when one player gets a score of 10, then the program ends.

 ## Challenges experienced